-- Slip, trip and falls on ice can happen if a pavement has not been gritted due to icy weather.
+- Slip, trip and falls on ice can happen if the pavement has not been gritted due to icy weather.

 A trip and fall in the office can happen due to broken flooring, uneven flooring or a trailing cable.
 Poor lighting and debris on the floor can also cause trip and fall accidents.

-Public Injury Lawyers advises people who have been injured in a public place on what to do about claiming compensation for their injuries.
-You can be injured in all sorts of public places such as a workplace, a shop, or on a pavement.
+Public Injury Lawyers advise people who have been injured in a public place on what to do about claiming compensation for their injuries.
+You can be injured in all sorts of public places such as a workplace, a shop, or on pavement.